creativecommons/CCID-cas/README.md

 with the Sakai foundation in 2012 December to form the Apereo Foundation.
 The IRC channel is empty.

-[rbCAS/CASinoApp][casinoapp] was evaluated in early 2017, but found to be more trouble than it was worth.
+[rbCAS/CASinoApp][casinoapp] was evaluated as a potential replacement in early 2017, but found to be more trouble than it was worth.
 Also, as of 2019 April, the project appears to be abandoned.
 There has not been a commit since 2016-05-08.

 [casinoapp]: https://github.com/rbCAS/CASinoApp